Jean Stein: Career

 Stein returned to New York and worked in 1955 as assistant to director Elia Kazan on the original production of Tennessee Williams's Pulitzer Prize winning play Cat on a Hot Tin Roof.

 Stein was the author of three books and a pioneer of the narrative form of oral history.
-Her final work was a cultural and political history of Los Angeles, West of Eden, published by Random House in February 2016 where she included interviews with stars like Arthur Miller, [Gore Vidal], and Jacquelyn "Jackie" Park.
+Her final work was a cultural and political history of Los Angeles, West of Eden, published by Random House in February 2016 where she included interviews with stars like Arthur Miller, Gore Vidal, and Jacquelyn "Jackie" Park.
 In 1970, Stein authored, with George Plimpton as editor, a biography of Robert F. Kennedy, titled American Journey: The Times of Robert Kennedy.

-With Plimpton, Stein co-wrote the best-selling book Edie: American Girl, based on the life of socialite/actress and Andy Warhol muse Edie Sedgwick, in 1982.
+With Plimpton, Stein co-wrote the best-selling book Edie: An American Biography (later retitled Edie: American Girl), a biography of socialite/actress and Andy Warhol muse Edie Sedgwick, in 1982.
 Norman Mailer wrote of Edie: "This is the book of the Sixties that we have been waiting for."

 Stein also worked as a magazine editor.
 In the late 1950s, she was an editor, with Plimpton, at The Paris Review.
 From 1990 to 2004, she was editor of the literary/visual arts magazine Grand Street with art editor Walter Hopps.
 The magazine actively sought out international authors, visual artists, composers and scientists to bring to its readership.